 KMR iiwa

-Experience superior off-road performance with the KMR iiwa 2.0, a heavy-duty robot boasting a high IP67 rating.
-Its multi-link advanced suspension system and reinforced shocks offer a unique anti-collision design, ideal for conquering the toughest terrains.
+Discover unbeatable off-road prowess with the KMR iiwa 2.0, a rugged heavy-duty robot with a top IP67 rating.
+Its advanced multi-link suspension and beefed-up shocks feature a smart anti-collision design, perfect for dominating the toughest terrains.

 Image Gallery